Gilgit District

-The Gilgit District is one of the 14 districts of Pakistan-administered territory of Gilgit-Baltistan in the disputed Kashmir region.
+The Gilgit District is a district in Pakistan-administered territory of Gilgit-Baltistan in the disputed Kashmir region.
 The headquarters of the district is the town of Gilgit.
-At the 1998 census, the Gilgit District had a population of 243,324.
-The district includes Gilgit (the capital city), the Bagrot Valley, Juglot, Danyore, Sultanabad, Naltar Peak, and the Nomal Valley.
+The district includes the Bagrot Valley, Juglot, Danyore, Sultanabad, Naltar Valley, and the Nomal Valley.
 The highest peak in the district is Distaghil Sar 7885 m, which is the seventh-highest peak in Pakistan and 19th highest in the world.